craigkj/dotfiles/README.md

 ```

 This will install the items from Brewfile.
 You will likely want to edit the content of this file.

+Please see zpresto.symlink/README.md for more info on the prezto options.
+(Also here https://github.com/sorin-ionescu/prezto.git)

 `dot` is a simple script that installs some dependencies, sets sane macOS
 defaults, and so on.
 Tweak this script, and occasionally run `dot` from